f5devcentral/f5-declaration-validator/README.md

 This projects contributes the following;

+- JS/TS library
-- JS/TS library function "validate" which will discovery ATC declaration type and validate it against the appropriate schema
+  - "validate" function, which will accept a json string, attempt to discover ATC declaration type and validate it against the appropriate schema
+- A REST API
-- A REST API, endpoint '/validate' that will also validate an ATC declaration using above function
+  - /validate - endpoint that will also validate an ATC declaration using above function
+  - /info - endpoint for providing information about the project/package
+    - Any unknown api endpoint request will get redirected here
+    - Also includes a listing of all api endpoints for quick visibility

-## enhancements
+## Future Enhancements

+### *not prioritized*

+- Extended schema "linting/recommendations"
+  - See linting section
 - Telemetry
 - CLI for consumption flexibility and git action integration
 - containerize for orchestration
 - Round out support for DO/TS and even DWAF
 - Host in F5 Distributed Cloud?
 - UI?
+  - paste declaration and see the output
+- SWAGGER file?

 ## ATC declaration validation code references